 It's not easy to keep it simple.
 But one thing you can do is to make everything but the turkey vegetarian.

-Over the years, some of our most popular recipes have helped people keep things streamlined over the holidays by offering really delicious vegetarian and vegan dishes bursting with seasonal flavors to feed a crowd.
+Over the years, some of our most popular Thanksgiving recipes have helped people keep things streamlined over the holidays by offering really delicious vegetarian and vegan dishes bursting with seasonal flavors to feed a crowd.

-Classic vegetarian stuffing is a prime example.
+Classic vegan stuffing is a prime example.

 Use good bread cubes